 MAJOR MACRO ECONOMIC INDICATORS

-- Supported by the Community of Portuguese-speaking countries
+- Support from the Community of Portuguese-speaking Countries

 - Attractive tourist destination (protected natural sites, rich cultural heritage)

-- Almost half the population lives below the poverty threshold
+- Around 40% of the population lives below the poverty line